Ultimate Boston Real Estate Investing Guide for 2026

 Boston Real Estate Investing Market Overview

-Studying property market values in Boston, the present median home value there is .
-In contrast, the median price in the US is , and the median market value for the total state is .
+Presently, the median home value in Boston is .
+The median home value in the entire state is , and the U.S. median value is .

-If you estimate the rental market in Boston you’ll see a gross median rent of , in comparison with the state median of , and the median gross rent throughout the US of .
+If you look at the rental market in Boston you'll see a gross median rent of , in contrast to the state median of , and the median gross rent at the national level of .

 Boston Real Estate Investing Highlights